 A person is more likely to be injured or killed in a car crash than by any other kind of accident.
 According to the National Highway Traffic Administration (NHTSA), there are an average of 6 million vehicle collisions in the United States every year.
 According to the Center for Disease Control and Prevention, the US has the highest vehicle crash death rate among all high-income countries.

 If you or a loved one are involved in a car accident call 911 and report the accident to law enforcement.
-It is important that the police come to the accident scene so they can secure the scene, protect you and others from other danger, preserve evidence, and arrange for medical help and emergency transportation for those who are injured.
+It is important that the police come to the accident scene so they can secure the scene, protect you and others from other dangers, preserve evidence, and arrange for medical help and emergency transportation for those who are injured.
 If asked by an investigating officer, tell them what happened honestly and exactly.
 If you think you might be injured, avoid saying that you are “ok” or that you are “fine” until you have been evaluated by a medical doctor.
+We have had numerous clients who felt "fine" at the scene while their adrenaline was high, only to realize later that they had serious injuries.
 If law enforcement does not come to the accident scene, be sure to file all required accident reports with local law enforcement.
 Your own insurance company may have special reporting requirements.
 Check your insurance policy and follow all requirements for reporting the accident and placing the insurance company on notice of your injuries.

-After leaving the accident scene, photos, videos, written lists, notes, and other documentation of your injuries, medical care, efforts to recover, property damage, lost wages, and other losses will be helpful in obtaining fair compensation.
+After leaving the accident scene, keep track of: photos, videos, written lists, notes, and other documentation of your injuries, medical care, efforts to recover, property damage, lost wages, and other losses.
+This documentation will be helpful in obtaining fair compensation.

 When it comes to serious accidents, automobile accidents are unique because of the likelihood that there will be multiple insurance companies providing insurance coverage and investigating any injuries and fatalities.
 Most typically, all vehicles involved in a car wreck will be covered by policies of insurance.
 Those injured in the wreck may receive compensation for their injuries and losses from multiple insurance companies and various insurance coverages, such as insurance for liability, protection for those injured by uninsured and underinsured motorists, property damage, and medical payments coverages.
 This is good news for those injured in a car accident, as there should be insurance coverage to pay for their medical bills, lost wages, and other losses.
 However, it also means that there will likely be multiple insurance adjusters and investigators involved in the claim, and all of them trying to limit your recovery and save the insurance companies money.